 Regulatory Responsibility Michigan Department of Environmental Quality U.S. Nuclear Regulatory Commission (Michigan is not an Agreement State.)
 Program and Siting Responsibility Michigan Low-Level Radioactive Waste Authority (Authority) Disposal Technology State law limits disposal technology to above- or below-ground vaults or above- or below-ground modular canisters.
 No final determination has been made on facility design.
-Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as non-compact waste may no longer be accepted for disposal at Barnwell after June 30, 2008.
-Subject to the Northwest Compact's Third Amended Resolution and Order (approved April 20, 2006), certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
+Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as the Barnwell facility ceased acceptance of non-compact waste as of June 30, 2008.
+However, certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
 In addition, certain NARM wastes meeting the State of Washington's conditions can be shipped to US Ecology's commercial disposal facility in Richland, WA.
 Regional generators presently have no access for the disposal of Class B and C LLRW (and certain Class A waste streams), all of which must be stored at this time.
 Siting A policy advisory board issued a series of recommendations in September 1995.
 The board's report included specific recommendations regarding the conduct of a volunteer host community process, revisions to state siting criteria, and consideration of compact options.
 Amendments to state law must be enacted before these recommendations can be implemented and a new siting process pursued.
 No effort is currently under way to enact amendments.
 Development Costs To date: \$12.6 million.
 Estimated total cost including construction: not available Contact Thor Strong, Acting Commissioner, Low-Level Radioactive Waste Authority, Department of Environmental Quality, State of Michigan, 525 West Allegan, P.O.
 Box 30241, Lansing, MI 48909 (phone - 517/241-1252; fax - 517/241-1326; strongt@michigan.gov; www.michigan.gov/deq) New Hampshire

-Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as non-compact waste may no longer be accepted for disposal at Barnwell after June 30, 2008.
-Subject to the Northwest Compact's Third Amended Resolution and Order (approved April 20, 2006), certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
+Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as the Barnwell facility ceased acceptance of non-compact waste as of June 30, 2008.
+However, certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
 In addition, certain NARM wastes meeting the State of Washington's conditions can be shipped to US Ecology's commercial disposal facility in Richland, WA.
 Regional generators presently have no access for the disposal of Class B and C LLRW (and certain Class A waste streams), all of which must be stored at this time.
 Siting New Hampshire has no plans to site a disposal facility due to the small amounts of low-level radioactive waste generated.
 The Governor's Ad Hoc Committee, with the assistance of the State Radiation Advisory Committee, continues to welcome an opportunity to discuss contracts or compacts with any interested state.
 Contact Department of Health and Human Services, State of New Hampshire, 129 Portland Street, Concord, NH 03301 (phone - 603/271-4688; fax - 603/271-4912) Nebraska